 Replacement price on this item is approximately AUD$7,000

-The unit is sold with a Works on Arrival Warranty.
+The unit is sold AS IS and without Warranty.

 - comply with the European Council Directive 96/98/EC on Marine Equipment as amended.